Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 > Note: If the `AlphaTabProp` type is being used in the codebase, it requires an additional migration **after** `AlphaTabs` has been migrated and renamed to `Tabs`.

-To rename `AlphaTabProps` to `TabProps`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration:
+To rename `AlphaTabProps` to `TabProps`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration.

 ```diff
 - export interface AlphaTabProps {}